Skillet Pizza - Skip the freezer AND oven and make quick pizza with minimal energy!

 2a.
 Sauté desired veggie toppings, such as onions, mushrooms, and black beans, on a cast-iron skillet.
 Remove the toppings and set aside, then wipe out any remaining scraps.

-• Turn out onto floured surface and knead dough until it stays together, adding more flour as necessary to avoid stickiness.
+• After the dough is roughly combined, turn it out onto a floured surface and knead the dough until it stays together, adding more flour or water as necessary to form a smooth ball.

-• Roll or press into an 8-inch round.
+• Roll or press into an 9-inch round.

 3. Heat the cast-iron skillet to medium high and coat it with a thin layer of canola oil.